The Children of Lir: A Fascinating Irish Legend

 Children-of-Lir_Tuatha-de-danann

-If you’re into Irish history, you’ll be thrilled after reading this legend.
-Even though its sad and gloomy, The Children of Lir, is one of the most renowned myths throughout human history.
-Simply, knowing about ancient fantasies allows you to explore how people in the past lived, thought and interacted with each other.
+If you enjoy learning about Irish history, you’ll be thrilled after exploring The Children of Lir.
+Even though the story is gloomy, The Children of Lir is one of the most renowned myths throughout human history.

 Children-of-Lir_Tuatha-de-danann